Backups

 borg --version

-Repository setup
+Repository Setup

 mkdir -p /mnt/e/borg-repo

-borg init --encryption=repokey /mnt/e/borg-repo
+borg init --encryption=repokey-blake2 /mnt/e/borg-repo

-It will ask for a passphrase.
+You will be prompted for a passphrase.

 borg key export /mnt/e/borg-repo /mnt/e/borg-repo.key